American paddlefish: Propagation and culture

 A spermiating male indicates successful production of mature spermatozoa which results in the release of large volumes of milt over the course of three to four days.
 Milt is collected by inserting a short plastic tube with syringe attached into the urogenital opening of the male and applying light suction with the syringe to draw the milt.
 The collected milt is diluted in water just prior to adding it to the eggs and the combination is gently stirred for about a minute to achieve fertilization.
 Fertilized eggs are adhesive and demersal, therefore if incubation is to take place in a flow-through hatching jar, the eggs must be treated to prevent clumping.
 Incubation usually takes anywhere from five to twelve days.

 Hybridization

 A 2020 paper reported that eggs from three Russian sturgeons were crossbred with American paddlefish using sperm from four male paddlefish, resulting in hybrids called sturddlefish, a blend of the two names.
 The offspring had a survival rate of 62–74% and on average reached 1 kg after a year of growth.
 This was the first time such fish from different families were successfully crossbred.
-Their last common ancestor is estimated to have lived 140 million years ago.
+Their last common ancestor is estimated to have lived 141.4 million years ago based on mitochondrial DNA sequences, while the Bayesian molecular clock analysis estimated an earlier divergence time of 184.4 million years ago.